Resources for teachers

 The CRADLE Teacher Training Course and Toolbox will be undergoing robust piloting and review iterations over two school years with teachers and school leaders.

 The CRADLE methodology relies on 'generalist' primary school teachers making use of their own, independently acquired foreign language skills in the classroom, thereby strengthening their profile and enabling schools to make use of this valuable – and often disregarded – asset.

-CRADLE will as a methodology, firmly place students’ interest, curiosity and sense of initiative at the centre of the learning process.
-Beyond this, it will focus on the intentional development of entrepreneurial skills, which at a basic level are life skills:
+CRADLE firmly place students’ interest, curiosity and sense of initiative at the centre of the learning process.
+Beyond this, it focuses on the intentional development of entrepreneurial skills, which at a basic level are life skills: